 Weapons and Explosive Devices

-North Carolina General Statute 14-269.2 prohibits the possession on any Wilkes Community College property or at any Wilkes Community College activity, whether openly or concealed, any firearm, incendiary device, explosive, or any weapon, except in connection with a college-approved instructional activity.
+North Carolina General Statute 14-269.2 prohibits the possession on any Wilkes Community College property or at any Wilkes Community College activity, whether openly or concealed, any firearm (except as permitted in House Bill 937), incendiary device, explosive, or any weapon, except in connection with a college-approved instructional activity.
 This also includes unauthorized use of any instrument capable of inflicting bodily injury to any person.
 For a copy of GS 14-269.2, please contact the Student Services Office.

 Drug and Alcohol Policy